bitter medicine, or bitter pill, or hard pill

-- a fact that is hard to come to terms with but usually leaves no choice in relation of acceptance
+- a fact that is hard to come to terms with but usually leaves no choice to acceptance

-- unrelated to actual medicines or their taste, this is a representation of having to swallow (accept) something not likable for the greater good.
+- unrelated to essential medicines or their taste, this represents having to swallow (accept) something not likable for the greater good

-- The workers had to take the bitter medicine of a pay cut instead of the company shutting down because of the heavy competition that they face.
+- The workers had to take the bitter medicine of a pay cut because of the heavy competition.

-- The bitter medicine of exercising at 5 in the morning is much better than being bed ridden for several years.
+- The bitter medicine of exercising at 5 in the morning is much better than bedridden for several years.

 - I took the bitter medicine of quitting my job when I had my baby, but the joy in her eyes when playing with me makes everything worth the while.

-- The old man swallowed the bitter medicine of leaving his family behind because he could not see the pain in their eyes for him anymore.
+- The older man swallowed the bitter medicine of leaving his family behind because he could not see the pain in their eyes for him anymore.